AlgoMaster Logo

 Client-Side Retry with Idempotency

-2. Client sends message to server
+2. The client sends the message to the server and starts a timer.

 Server-Side Persistence Before Acknowledgment